Text To Text Connections Examples

 **Example 3: Comparing 1984 and Fahrenheit 451 **

 George Orwell's 1984 and Ray Bradbury's Fahrenheit 451 both explore dystopian societies characterized by oppressive governments and control over information.
 A text-to-text connection could compare the methods of control employed in each society, the role of technology in maintaining power, and the impact on individual freedom and thought.
-While 1984 focuses on totalitarian surveillance and manipulation of history, Fahrenheit 451 emphasizes the suppression of knowledge and intellectual freedom through censorship and book burning.
+Because of that, while 1984 focuses on totalitarian surveillance and manipulation of history, Fahrenheit 451 emphasizes the suppression of knowledge and intellectual freedom through censorship and book burning.
 The comparison reveals different strategies for maintaining societal control and the dangers of unchecked power.

 Example 4: Comparing poetry by Emily Dickinson and Walt Whitman